What are Exit Strategies?

-Examples of some of the most common exit strategies include for investors or owners of various types of investments include:
+Examples of some of the most common exit strategies for investors or owners of various types of investments include:

 - In the years before exiting your company, increase your personal salary and pay bonuses to yourself.
 However, make sure you are able to meet obligations.
-This is the easiest business exit plan to execute.
+It is the easiest business exit plan to execute.

 - Upon retiring, sell all your shares to existing partners.
 You will get money from the sale of shares and be able to leave the company.

 - Liquidate all your assets at market value.
 Use the revenue to pay off obligations and keep the rest.

 - Go through an initial public offering (IPO).

 - Merge with another business or be acquired.

 - Sell the company outright.

 - Pass on the business to a family member.